Skip to main content

 • git.commit the HEAD commit hash1

-This bundle provides infrastructure for your app to run one-time tasks after build or deployment.
+This bundle provides infrastructure for your app to run one-time hooks after build or deployment.

 These are called using the console commands:

-You can integrate into them by implementing the PostBuildTaskInterface or PostDeploymentTaskInterface interfaces respectively.
+You can integrate into them by implementing the BuildHookInterface or DeployHookInterface interfaces respectively.
 Use autoconfiguration, then everything works out-of-the-box.

 Every task has basically a label and a callback that can perform certain tasks: